-The Teammates section is where you manage all users in your organization.
-You can invite new teammates, assign roles, and remove or suspend access when needed.
+The Teammates section lets you manage everyone in your organization.
+You can invite new teammates, remove existing ones, assign roles, and manage their chat and ticket settings.

 Viewing teammates